Verifying Commits¶

 When an identity bundle is provided:

-allowed_signersfile is created from the bundle's public key - The SSH signature is verified against that key
+- The SSH signature is verified against the bundle's public key

 - The attestation chain in the bundle is cryptographically verified